Trading Business in Tanzania

 Buying live animals, hides, skins, and leather and selling locally or exporting | ISIC4620

-7. Flowers and garden trees business in Tanzania
+7. Starting Flowers and Garden Trees Business in Tanzania

 Tanzania is ranked the 3rd largest producer of flowers in Tanzania after Kenya and Ethiopia and the 9th globally.
 It’s main export destination is Netherlands followed by United Kingdom.
 You can start a flowers export business by buying from flowers farmers and export to Netherlands or United Kingdom or Kenya.
 To get high volumes, you can even partner with farmers and establish out-growers programs.